Chad Finchum: Early years

+NASCAR

 Finchum drove his first four K&N Pro Series East races in 2011 with Lori Williams, who had given Daniel Suárez and Jesus Hernandez rides previously.
 Finchum scored two top-ten finishes that first year, finishing seventh at Bowman Gray Stadium and Gresham Motorsports Park.
 He joined Spraker Racing in 2012, finishing seventh again at Bristol Motor Speedway but not finding success in his other three starts.
 One start with Spraker in 2013 yielded a DNF at Bristol.
 Finchum then started 2015 driving for his own team but then associated with Martin-McClure Racing later in the year.
 In only his third start with the team, and his first in 2016, Finchum won the K&N race at Bristol.
 Starting from the fourth position, Finchum passed polesitter and leader Harrison Burton thirteen laps into the race and never looked back.
 In a late restart Finchum held off future NASCAR national series drivers Kyle Benjamin, Justin Haley, Kaz Grala and Todd Gilliland.
 Focusing on the Xfinity Series in 2017, Finchum ran one K&N race, recording a fifth at Bristol.

-Xfinity Series

 Finchum, in conjunction with his K&N Pro Series East team Team McClure Inc., signed on for two races with MBM Motorsports including a debut race at Dover International Speedway.
 Despite falling out with engine problems at Dover, Finchum was approved for 1.5-mile tracks, yielding another start at Kentucky Speedway.
 Finchum made five more starts in 2017 ranging from 1-mile Dover to 2.5-mile Indianapolis Motor Speedway, cracking the top thirty three times.

 In late November 2017, Finchum was announced as the full-time driver of MBM's No. 40 entry for the 2018 NASCAR Xfinity Series season.
 He led second practice at Daytona International Speedway in July.
 He finished the year 30th in final point standings.

-In 2019, Finchum surprisingly qualified 2nd for both the Rinnai 250 and the Boyd Gaming 300 after rain cancelled qualifying.
-That season he ran nearly full time, only missing Daytona being run by Johnny Jackson.